Music - Orchestral Studies Certificate

-Audition and interview requirements can be found on the Lamont School of Music website.
+All applicants must schedule and complete an audition.
+Audition information and requirements can be found on the Lamont School of Music website.

 For more information about music admissions, financial aid, and the graduate programs that the Lamont School of Music offers, please refer to the department's admissions webpage.
 If you have any questions or concerns regarding the music admission process, please contact firstname.lastname@example.org or call (303) 871-6973.